Watershed (Map Viewer)

 Usage notes

-Watershed includes configurations for input layers and result layers.
+Watershed includes configurations for input layers and the result layer.

 Input layers